-Stephen McCarthy, BES, CFT, Director of The McCarthy Project, Stephen McCarthy, BES, CFT, Director of The McCarthy Project, Stephen has researched and developed innovative, outdoor education programs, nutritional strategies for elite performance and skills training techniques specific to life and sport for over 15 years.
+Stephen McCarthy, Director of The McCarthy Project, Stephen has researched and developed innovative, outdoor education programs, nutritional strategies for elite performance and skills training techniques specific to life and sport for over 15 years.
 His corporate and individual clients have accomplished their goals of a higher standard of health and wellness.
 His athletes have received college scholarships and played professionally, as well as, won state championships and national championships.
-Currently, Stephen is a USAV certified official, a certified USAV Beach Impact/ Beach CAP I volleyball coach, as well as, a certified personal trainer holding a degree in Liberal Studies from St. Cloud State University.
+Currently, Stephen is a USAV certified official, a certified USAV Beach Impact/ Beach CAP I volleyball coach, as well as, a certified personal trainer and fitness nutrition with a degree in Liberal Studies from St. Cloud State University.

 Dr. Josh Sandell, D.C., DACBSP, A.T.C., C.S.C.S., Director of Spine and Sports Institute and Orthology, He attended undergraduate school at University of Minnesota Duluth and holds Bachelor of Science degrees in Exercise Physiology and Human Biology.
 He is a licensed Doctor of Chiropractic and earned his diplomate in Sports Medicine from the American Chiropractic Board of Sports Physician (DACBSP) He has pioneered innovative treatment methods that rapidly resolve injuries, restore function, and improve performance.
 He has built a highly successful practice around solving the medical needs of his clients.
 He was selected as the official USA chiropractor at the 2010 Winter Olympics.
 He currently serves as a sports medicine advisor to some of the country’s foremost sports training facilities, clinics, NFL agencies, and health care organizations.
 His list of clients includes NFL, MLB, NHL and Olympic athletes from around the country and the world.